perstarke-webdev/panorama-perspectives-blog/_posts/2024-04-14-books-and-podcasts.md

 ---
-title: "My book and podcast recommendations for you"
+title: "My Book and Podcast Recommendations for You"
 permalink: /posts/books-and-podcasts
 layout: single
 tags: